 don’t really know what happens to our consciousness at the time of our

 We simply choose what to believe and we believe it!
 Then the question arises: why believe in anything other than a positive after death experience?
 Put another way, we all have free will to think and to believe whatever we want to about death or the ending of this particular life experience, so why choose to project a negative outcome?

 As some self help authors advised me: at the end of the day, whatever we choose to believe in is only an idea or a story that we make up and convince ourselves of anyway.
 Our ideas and stories about life and death aren’t true per se, but they can serve us by helping to point us in a direction where ultimate truth can be known.

 Throughout our life we all pick up various negative ideas of death, from our family, friends, peers, religion and society etcetera, and it’s up to us to unravel all of that.
 Personally, these days I can’t see how any kind of negative idea of death is useful or even helpful.
-Read what this self help guru says about eternal life.
+Get uplifted by reading what this self help guru says about eternal life.

 So seen in that way, the way certain authors see it and how I choose to believe, death isn’t something to be feared, it’s something to be celebrated.
-After all, why mourn someone who’s 'hanging out' in a state of pure bliss while floating in an ocean of love, surrounded by eternal friends and lovers whilst having the time of their after life?
+After all, why mourn someone who’s "hanging out'" in a state of pure bliss while floating in an ocean of love surrounded by eternal friends and lovers while having the time of their after-life?

 What is death anyway?